Great Pyrenees Frequently Asked Questions

 This question is hard to answer, because I think it depends on the person or family's definition of a "pet".
 Great Pyrenees will love you, your children, and do anything to protect you.
 However, its nothing like a Labrador, a Golden retriever, or any type of dog like that.
 They will likely not fetch and if they do they may get bored before even getting to the stick or ball you threw.
 They have a higher purpose in life than being your best buddy, they are bred and born to guard and that’s what they will do.
 They will not always welcome strangers warmly, but should not be over aggressive either.
 They definately are gentle giants!.

 They do need some exercise but not a ton, they like to sleep and lounge a lot!
 They are not a breed that you can chain outside or lock up constantly.
 We actually don't recommend a create but more of a safe area in which they can roam around in (if being housed inside).
 A large, fenced yard is a necessity for them and preferably a country setting with multiple acres for them to wander (fenced in that is).
 They will not go out in the backyard and run around like most dogs, they would rather have half the day to walk around slowly and see what has changed.
-Most times when we look out at the pasture two out of the three dogs are snoozing.
+Most times when we look out at the pasture three out of the four dogs are snoozing.

 How much do they eat and what should I feed them?